 You will continue to be charged a late fee every day – at an annualised rate of 7.5% above the base rate of National Westminster Bank Plc – until your charges and late fees are paid in full or until you have agreed a payment plan with Credit Control.

 If all outstanding amounts are paid in full within six months of the due date, we will discount the late payment charge to an annualised rate of 2% above the base rate of National Westminster Bank Plc.

-If you are late on paying your fees for six months or more, we will raise the issue with your Department and the College Tutors.
+If you are late on paying your fees for six months or more, we will raise the issue with your department and your Faculty Senior Tutor.

 In accordance with Regulation Two of the Imperial College London Academic Regulations, any student with outstanding tuition-related charges will not normally be allowed to progress to the next year of their course and may be required to withdraw from Imperial.

 For further information on late payment, please see the full Tuition Fee Policy.

 Once the payment reaches us, it typically takes us 1–2 working days to process it.
 This does not take into account the time that it takes for the payment to reach Imperial, which can be up to 5 working days for some payment methods.